jerickjoe111/launch-school/LS180-LS181/cheatsheet-DDL.md

   DROP DEFAULT;
 ```

-## Add a constraint as a table constraint
+## Add a foreign key constraint as a table constraint
+(to add a `ON DELETE` constraint to an already existing foreign key column, first drop the foreign key constraint,
+add the `ON DELETE`, and then add again the foreign key constraint)
 ```sql
 ALTER TABLE table_name
   ADD [CONSTRAINT table_column_name_fkey]